soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 We may use trusted third-party services, including:

+* Google Play Billing and app store payment providers
-- AI service providers (for food recognition and workouts)
+* AI service providers (for food recognition and workouts)
-- Cloud hosting providers
+* Cloud hosting providers
-- Authentication providers
+* Authentication providers
-- Analytics services
+* Analytics services
-- Advertising networks
+* Advertising networks

 These providers only process data as necessary to perform their functions and are obligated to protect it.